 What Is Calf Augmentation?

-During Calf augmentation surgery, Dr. Silverman places implants just beneath the fascia (the thin membrane covering the calf muscle) through an incision in the crease behind the knee.
-Calf augmentation increases the size and improves the shape of the calves.
+Calf augmentation, or calf implant surgery, is a surgical procedure that increases the size and improves the shape of the calves.
+During calf augmentation surgery, Dr. Silverman places implants just beneath the fascia (the thin membrane covering the calf muscle) through an incision in the crease behind the knee.

 Patients usually opt to have this procedure if their efforts to enlarge their calves with exercise have proven fruitless, or if they have a muscle imbalance due to physical injury or birth defects.